Skip to Content

 What is great about this full sun landscaping idea?
 It is absolutely perfect for areas where rainwater is a scarce commodity.

-First of all, a large metal box filled with large drought-tolerant plants adds instant curb appeal while keeping it low maintenance.
+First of all, a large metal box filled with drought-tolerant plants adds instant curb appeal while keeping maintenance low.
 Second, a simple modern water fountain is always an eye-pleaser.
 Furthermore, it allows you to water your plants with ease while serving as a decorative item.

 Contemporary drought-tolerant front yard